-I don’t know about all of you, but I’m excited for April not only for Easter and the other feast days and activities, but also for the possibility of some warmer weather.
-This winter has really been dragging on!
-Hopefully you’ll also be enjoying some better weather while you enjoy some of these activities.
+I don’t know about all of you, but I’m excited for April not only for Easter and the other feast days and activities, but also for the possibility of some warmer weather and the longer days.
+This winter has really been dragging on, especially when our Spring Break started with snow!
+Hopefully, you’ll also be enjoying some better weather while you enjoy some of these activities.

-Also, please note that some of these feast days may not be celebrated in any given year due to Holy Week.
-However, since I have been trying lately to make these monthly family activity printables in a way that they can be used in more than just one year, I purposefully left off any mention of Holy Week and included saints whose feast days occur during this year’s Holy Week time frame.
-(If you want to do some Lent and Holy Week activities, be sure to check out the printable for that.)
+Please note that some of these feast days may not be celebrated in any given year due to Holy Week or the Easter season.
+However, since I have been making the Catholic monthly family activity printables in a way that they can be used in more than just one year, I have purposefully included saints whose feast days may be superseded by other church observances in any given year.

 10 April Activities for Catholic Families Printable

-7. Pick your favorite verses from the Gospel of St. Mark to share for his feast day (April 25).
+10. Pick your favorite verses from the Gospel of Saint Mark to share or memorize for his feast day (April 25).

-You may notice that the copyright information on the printable is ManyLittleBlessings.com.
-Of course, Many Little Blessings is one of my sites that was combined with all of the others last May to form Real Life at Home.
+You may notice that the copyright information on the old printable (below) is ManyLittleBlessings.com.
+Many Little Blessings is one of my sites that was combined with all of the others in May 2014 to form Real Life at Home.

 If you’re looking for monthly activity printables for Catholic families, you can find an index page with links to each of the printables here.